 Summary: Recovering Exchange database after a disaster is a lengthy and time consuming task.
 While it takes care of minor dispersed errors and anomalies within the database, sometimes, all that needs to be recovered are a few emails or some critical mailboxes.
 In such scenarios investing high amounts of time and effort to recover the entire database can feel like a waste.
-Granular recovery for Exchange using Stellar Phoenix Mailbox Exchange Recovery can prove beneficial in such situations.
+Granular recovery for Exchange using Stellar Repair for Exchange can prove beneficial in such situations.

 An essential aspect of Exchange administration is performing regular backups and initiating recovery procedures from these backups if disasters strike.
 Not only does backup recovery put things back in their right place, it also fixes minor glitches and inconsistencies that can crop up within the database unexpectedly.
 Apart from disaster recovery, restoring from backup is also needed when organizations need to get a hold of old user mailboxes containing critical emails or project discussions.
 Or maybe dig up the email communication of an ex-employee for continuing discussions related to ongoing work.

 When any such need presents itself, performing a recovery procedure on the entire database can seem futile.
 Why waste all that time and resources on a detailed recovery procedure when all you really need is to get hold of a few critical mailboxes or some important emails?
 It is precisely then that some kind of workaround is needed that can recover selected Exchange data from the database and save it in a format of choice.
 Over the past years, Granular Recovery Technology has emerged as that very workaround.

 Granular Recovery Technology, or GRT, allows Exchange administrators to restore individual items directly from any full database backup.
 It doesn’t need you to adopt any different technique while taking the backup, but it lets you recover exactlyandonly the data that you wish to recover from the full database backup.
 The types of backups which support the recovery of individual items using GRT include: